8 Ways to Maximize Brand Awareness Through Paid and Organic Search

 What is organic search?

 Online search engines and algorithms are designed to crawl the web and deliver efficient answers to relevant search terms.
 Organic results cannot be paid for—they are solely the result of which content or website page the algorithm deems most relevant and helpful for the given search term.
 Historically, organic results on Google appeared on SERPs as lists of blue links.
-More recently, Google has been incorporating a variety of result types, such as featured snippets, People Also Ask, and shopping, that pull website content directly onto SERPs so users can find the answers without leaving the page.
+More recently, Google has been , such as featured snippets, People Also Ask, and shopping, that pull website content directly onto SERPs so users can find the answers without leaving the page.
 Result types are still considered organic because they cannot be purchased.

 Search engine optimization (SEO) is the way that marketers strategize to rank highly for relevant terms organically.
-SEO is valuable because of its relatively low barrier to entry and the high return on investment over time.
-Companies can rank well by providing genuine value to customers and ensuring that search engines can easily understand the content on your site.
-Consumers overwhelmingly click on organic results over paid ones , resulting from a higher level of trust and a feeling that they’re in control of their search experience.
+SEO is valuable because of its and the over time.
+Companies can rank well by providing genuine value to customers and ensuring that search engines can easily understand the content on your site. , resulting from a higher level of trust and a feeling that they’re in control of their search experience.

 What is paid search?